 The Group recognises the responsibility in managing the Group's impact on the environment.
 For this reason, the Group has adopted series of initiatives as set out above in order to minimise emissions and consumption of energy and resources.
 The Group closely monitors the utilisation of resources and shall take appropriate actions to seek opportunities for increasing operating efficiency in order to reduce the consumption of non-renewable resources where possible.
-The Group shall assess the environmental risks of the Group's operations and ensure the Group's compliance with relevant laws and regulations in Macau from time to time.
-During the year ended 31 December 2021, the Group did not recognise any significant non-compliance with relevant laws and regulations in Macau in this aspect.
+The Group shall assess the environmental risks of its operations and ensure its compliance with relevant laws and regulations in Macau from time to time.
+During the year ended 31 December 2022, the Group did not recognise any significant non-compliance with relevant laws and regulations in Macau in this aspect.